Status:

-What is the Triennial Review of Water Quality Standards?
+Maryland’s 2019 Triennial Review of Water Quality Standards

-The document immediately below provides the specific proposed regulatory language proposed for revision in the Code of Maryland Regulations and a summary of what water quality standards were reviewed.
+The first document below provides the specific regulatory language that was revised in the Code of Maryland Regulations and a summary of what water quality standards were reviewed.
+The following documents below are the Department's response to public comments and EPA's approval letter

-The following documents are being considered for incorporation by reference into the Code of Maryland Regulations (COMAR).
-If adopted they will have the same authority and weight as regulatory language captured in COMAR.
+The following documents were incorporated by reference into the Code of Maryland Regulations (COMAR) as part of this Triennial Review.
+As adopted, they have the same authority and weight as regulatory language captured in COMAR.

 Materials from the Public Hearing on March 30, 2022